 Port Aransas Texas – Saltwater Fly Fishing Guide on the South Texas Coastal Flats for Redfish, Spotted Trout, Flounder, Sheepshead & Jack Crevalle

-At the northern-most end of the barrier island known as Mustang Island, the sun rises every day over the huge expanse known as the Gulf of Mexico.
+At the northern-most end of the barrier island known as Mustang Island, the sun rises every day over the huge expanse of the Gulf of Mexico.
 As the sun raises the temperatures, the fishing gets heated from the wake-up calls of hungry Texas Redfish.
 History of Port Aransas runs deep.
 In previous ages, this little island fishing village was named after its prized game fish, Tarpon, Texas.
 President Roosevelt even frequented the fishing village known today as Port Aransas to experience the rich natural biodiversity by battling megalops himself.
-Redfish are primarily abundant hear along the Texas Coast and give great fun when flyfishing.
+Redfish are primarily abundant along the Texas Coast and give great fun when flyfishing.

 Throughout the South Texas Coastal Bend, the first known inhabitants were the Karankawa Indians and you can bet they caught their share of fish here too!
 Then the first Spanish explorer sailed past in 1519 and modernization of the area began with horse and cattle ranches covering millions of acres.
 For more Port Aransas History click here.